Cav Miley

-Cavaghn Miley (born 29 April 1995) is a Jèrriais footballer who plays as a defensive midfielder for side Southend United.
+Cavaghn Miley (born 29 April 1995) is a Jèrriais footballer who plays as a defensive midfielder for side Chelmsford City.

 Career

 Miley started his career with Jersey side St. Paul's, helping them win the Jersey Football Combination Premiership.

 In 2017, he signed for Eastleigh in the English fifth tier.

 In 2022, Miley signed for another National League club, Southend United, and in 2023 was voted player of the year by the club's supporters and won goal of the season for his first goal for the club, an added time winner scored at Torquay United on 25 February 2023.

+On 5 June 2026, Miley signed for National League South side Chelmsford City.